mablanco/docker-osmedeus/README.md

 ## v2.x

 The image launches Osmedeus' CLI tool without any arguments, so you have to provide your own to modify Osmedeus execution.
-Have a look at the inline help and the official documentation for basic and advance usage examples.
+Have a look at the inline help and the official documentation for basic and advanced usage examples.

-From v2.1 on, the Docker image `latest` tag references the newest 2.x avaliable version.
+From v2.1 on, the Docker image `latest` tag references the newest 2.x available version.

 ### How to use this image